-Soulful Walks for the Soul (Part II)
+Forest Walks for the Soul II

 Another beautiful walk starts from Mashobra I to Talai Bhimakali temple.
 It is said that the temple is 500 years old and was set up by the king of Faridkot.
 The area is surrounded by deodar trees and has a small pond, which is a tourist attraction.
 We’ve had several picnics here, and my grand kids love to roll down the sloping hills covered with green grass around the pond.
 There are two tea shops here, which serve very good halwa, pooris, samosas and bread pakoras besides excellent tea and coffee.

 Fairs and festivities are a norm in the hills.
 A big local attraction is an annual bull fair held on 15th September at Talai.
 Earlier, there used to be a bull fight, which has been stopped for some years now.
-According to the 2011 Sensex, Mashobra village has a population of 195 people, with 48 families residing.
+According to the 2011 Census, Mashobra village has a population of 195 people, with 48 families residing.
 But there are at least 5,000 people who visit the Talai mela.
 Some come from nearby villages, some are tourists, and some are floating residents like us who spend a good part of the summer extending to October/November in Mashobra.
 It is amazing to see such a multitude of people in an otherwise sleepy little town.

 Talai Mela – Mashobra